dianamn/gallery-images/readme.txt

 == Changelog ==

+= 2.1.6 =
+* 1) We have fixed 3 major bugs in the gallery on different views
+* 2) Added an error message when autoloader works incorrect on older versions of php
+* 3) Made code optimization in the admin panel
+* 4) Optimized the lazy CSS and moved to correct folders
+* 5) Images per page issue where it saves zero value

 = 2.1.5 =
 * 1) Added an error message when autoloader works incorrect on older versions of php